nodejs/node/doc/api/fs.md

 * `type` {string} **Default:** `'file'`
 * Returns: {Promise}

-Creates a symbolic link then resolves the `Promise` with no arguments upon success.
+Creates a symbolic link then fulfills the `Promise` with no arguments upon success.

 The `type` argument is only used on Windows platforms and can be one of `'dir'`,